 - Applying – Using information; Implementing, carrying out, using, executing

-- Analyzing – Breaking information into parts to explore understandings and relationships; Comparing, organising, deconstructing, interrogating.
+- Analyzing – Breaking information into parts to explore understandings and relationships; Comparing, organizing, deconstructing, and interrogating.

-- Evaluating – Justifying a decision or course of action; Checking, hypothesising, critiquing, experimenting, judging
+- Evaluating – Justifying a decision or course of action; Checking, hypothesizing, critiquing, experimenting, judging